an-dr/abcmake/README.md

 Register components by their paths.
 This function is used to link components by name.
 For linking use the names defined by the `project()` function in the component's `CMakeLists.txt`.

+NOTE: The order of registration is important, i.e. if component A depends on component B, component B should be registered first.

 ```cmake
 # Registering components
 register_components(${CMAKE_CURRENT_LIST_DIR}/libs/hello